 Due to their massive size and weight, heavy trucks and 18-wheelers are the most dangerous vehicles on the road.
+It is estimated that each year, nearly 130,000 people will suffer injuries from a truck accident.
+While no two commercial truck collisions are the same, there are injuries that are most common.
 Big rig accident victims often experience severe, even life-changing injuries, including:

 - Broken Bones – The extreme force involved when a truck collides with a car can easily result in multiple broken bones.

 - Spinal Cord Injuries – Spinal injuries can be particularly devastating and may even cause partial or complete paralysis.
 Even minor spinal injuries may result in long-term rehab.
-Common spinal injuries include fractured vertebrae, disc injuries and nerve damage.
+Common spinal injuries include fractured vertebrae, herniated discs, and nerve damage.

 - Abdominal Injuries – Internal organs can undergo serious damage in a truck wreck.
-Internal injures may include damage to the pancreas, bladder, kidneys, liver and spleen.
+Internal injuries may include damage to the pancreas, bladder, kidneys, liver, and spleen.
 These injuries might not be immediately apparent and are therefore extremely dangerous.
-Always seek medical attention after any accident.
+Always seek medical attention after an accident.

-- Amputations – the force of a truck-car collision can result in the loss of a limb.
-Trucks are much larger and heavier than any type of a car, and in the event of a collision, a truck can do severe damage to another vehicle and cause severe injuries to the driver and passengers in another vehicle.
+- Amputations – The force of a truck-car collision can result in the loss of a limb.
+Trucks are much larger and heavier than any type of vehicle, and in the event of a collision, a truck can do severe damage to another vehicle and cause severe injuries to the driver and passengers in another vehicle.

-- Paralysis, including quadriplegia – A truck wreck injury such as this can be life altering.
-Paralysis is the result of damage to the nervous system and is characterized by the inability to move or the loss of coordination in one or more muscle.
+- Paralysis, including quadriplegia – A truck wreck injury such as this can be life-altering.
+Paralysis is the result of damage to the nervous system and is characterized by the inability to move or the loss of coordination in one or more muscles.
 This damage can be temporary or permanent, depending on the severity of the injury and the type of paralysis.

-- Knee & Joint Damage – Even the slightest impact in a truck accident can cause serious injuries to joints.
-Ligament damage, ruptured tendons, dislocated knees and other knee, hip and thigh injuries are common.
+- Knee and Joint Damage – Even the slightest impact in a truck accident can cause serious injuries to joints.
+Ligament damage, ruptured tendons, dislocated knees, and other knee, hip, and thigh injuries are common.

 - Death – Truck crashes are among the most fatal incidents on roadways in Pennsylvania and throughout the country.
 Munley Law truck crash law firm has decades of experience handling wrongful death claims against negligent trucking companies.